 The Group is committed to fulfilling its corporate social responsibility in community affairs, environmental protection, and corporate governance during its business operation in order to achieve its sustainable development.
-The Group's Environment, Social and Governance Report for the year will be despatch to shareholders of the Company and will be made available on the websites in due course.
+The Group's Environment, Social and Governance Report for the year will be despatched to shareholders of the Company and will be made available on the Company's website in due course.